aperofsky/aperofsky.github.io/_pages/publications.md

 author_profile: true
 ---

-† Indicates equal contribution
+† indicates equal contribution

-- - **A.C.
+- **A.C.
 Perofsky**,  L.A.
 Meyers, L.A.
 Abondano, A. Di Fiore, R.J.
 Lewis.
 2021.
 Social groups constrain the spatiotemporal dynamics of wild sifaka gut microbiomes. _Molecular Ecology_ In press.

 - D.S.
 McBride†, **A.C.
 Perofsky†**, J.M.
 Nolting, M.I.
 Nelson, A.S.
 Bowman.
 2021.
 Tracing the source of influenza A virus zoonoses in interconnected circuits of swine exhibitions. _The Journal of Infectious Diseases_ jiab122.
 [Article](https://doi.org/10.1093/infdis/jiab122)